vAdamski/WeatherApp/README.md

 Data are storage in txt files and readed from them when request with city name is send

-Get reqest have construction: https://localhost:port/api/Weather?city=cityName
+Get reqest have got construction: https://localhost:port/api/Weather?city=cityName